-- a) Describe the model of family service coordination (FSC) that will be provided (i.e. dual role (DS and FSC); dedicated; interim; mix of models etc.). - b) Describe how FSCs will use coaching within an FGRBI framework to interact with the families they serve. - c) Describe training procedures for FSC's for compliance with FSC role in - d) NMAC and the Standards - e) Describe the average caseload for family service coordinators (if more than - f) one model is used indicate the case load size for each model) and how determination of caseload size will be made. - g) Describe how FSC's gain knowledge of community resources to make referrals and meet the needs of families. - h) Describe the role of the FSC's in coordinating the intake, evaluation, and eligibility determination when a child and family are referred to the FIT Program. - i) Describe how FSC's inform parents/guardians of their rights and procedural - j) safeguards within the FIT Program. - k) Describe how FSC's will assist families in accessing training, leadership opportunities, and connection with other parents/guardians. - 1) Describe the role of the FSC's in preparing for and facilitating the Individualized Family Service Plan (IFSP) meeting. - m) Describe the role of the FSC's in ensuring that families receive services on their - n) IFSP. - o) Describe how FSC's will address the family outcomes on the IFSP, including - p) helping them access other services and supports. - q) Describe the role of the FSC in the coordination of child's transition from the FIT - r) Program once they reach the age of three.
+- a) Describe the model of family service coordination (FSC) that will be provided (i.e. dual role (DS and FSC); dedicated; interim; mix of models etc.). - b) Describe how FSCs will use coaching within an FGRBI framework to interact with the families they serve. - c) Describe training procedures for FSC's for compliance with FSC role in NMAC and the Standards - d) Describe the average caseload for family service coordinators (if more than one model is used indicate the case load size for each model) and how determination of caseload size will be made. - e) Describe how FSC's gain knowledge of community resources to make referrals and meet the needs of families. - f) Describe the role of the FSC's in coordinating the intake, evaluation, and eligibility determination when a child and family are referred to the FIT Program. - g) Describe how FSC's inform parents/guardians of their rights and procedural - h) safeguards within the FIT Program. - i) Describe how FSC's will assist families in accessing training, leadership opportunities, and connection with other parents/guardians. - j) Describe the role of the FSC's in preparing for and facilitating the Individualized Family Service Plan (IFSP) meeting. - k) Describe the role of the FSC's in ensuring that families receive services on their IFSP. - l) Describe how FSC's will address the family outcomes on the IFSP, including helping them access other services and supports. - m) Describe the role of the FSC in the coordination of child's transition from the FIT Program once they reach the age of three.